bosun-monitor/bosun/docs/expressions.md

   * `bucketDuration` is an opentsdb duration string.
 It sets the the span of time to bucket the count of documents.
 For example, "1m" will give you the count of documents per minute.
   * `startDuration` and `endDuration` set the time window from now - see the OpenTSDB q() function for more details.

-### esstat(indexRoot ESIndexer, keyString string, filter ESQuery, bucketDuration string, startDuration string, endDuration string) seriesSet
+### esstat(indexRoot ESIndexer, keyString string, filter ESQuery, field string, rStat string, bucketDuration string, startDuration string, endDuration string) seriesSet

 estat returns various summary stats per bucket for the specified `field`.
 The field must be numeric in elastic. rStat can be one of `avg`, `min`, `max`, `sum`, `sum_of_squares`, `variance`, `std_deviation`.
 The rest of the fields behave the same as escount.